National Election Commission (South Korea)

+During the period of the 2024 South Korean martial law, troops were sent to raid the commission headquarters.

 Organization

 The Election Commission (NEC) has a four-stage organizational structure, consisting of the National Election Commission, 17 Si(metropolitan city)/Do(province) Election Commissions, 250 Gu(district or ward)/Si(city)/Gun(county) Election Commissions and 3,481 Eup/Myeon/Dong(township) Election Commissions.

 The term of office of the members of the commission shall be six years.
 No member of the commission shall be expelled from office except by impeachment or a sentence of imprisonment without prison labor or heavier punishment.
 The members of the commission shall not join political parties, nor shall they participate in political activities.

 Overseas Election Commission shall be operated for Korean citizens in overseas where embassies and consulate-generals located, 180 days before and until 30 days after each presidential election and the National Assembly elections conducted following the termination of office.